 - Dry linen upholstery on low heat and remove when they are somewhat damp.

 Linen fabric located in high-traffic areas should receive more regular maintenance than linen fabric located in other areas in order to retain its fresh feel.

 Both Italian and European linen feature many of the same benefits that make them highly sought after.
 They are both moisture-resistant, hypoallergenic and breathable.

 No matter where linen fabric is constructed, the textile comes from the cellulose-based fibers of the flax plant that feature these qualities.
 In fact, linen can absorb dampness up to 20% without even feeling wet.
 This is an important benefit in humid climates since hidden dampness can lead to bacterial growth.

 Because flax is naturally hypoallergenic, it is considered friendly to a person’s skin.
 This can be especially beneficial for those who suffer from allergies.

 Those who live in hot climates appreciate how linen keeps you cool in the summer, yet it also has the ability to keep a person warm in the winter as well.

 Finally, linen is very breathable, allowing for better regulation of a person’s body temperature.
-This, in turn, impacts how well a person sleeps at night and is why it is a go to fabric for fine linens.
+This, in turn, impacts how well a person sleeps at night and is why it is a go-to fabric for fine linens.

-Because the soil and cool climates found in European countries like France, the Netherlands and Belgium are ideal for flax crops, much of the flax sourced for linen (whether Italian, European or other type) comes from this region.
+Because the soil and cool climates found in European countries like France, the Netherlands and Belgium are ideal for flax crops, much of the flax sourced for linen (whether Italian, European or another type) comes from this region.

 It can be easy to get wrapped up in the name, especially since Italian products often denote extravagance and affluence.
 However, most of the flax used in the production of linen is sourced from the same region.
 Therefore, various types of linen all enjoy the same high-quality, sustainable and durable benefits.